softwareguru/airflowsummit-website/content/faq/_index.md

 ---

 ### Where is Airflow Summit?
 Airflow Summit 2023 will be at the Marriott Downtown at Eaton Centre in Toronto, Canada.
+You can find more information about the venue [here](/venue).

+### Do I need a visa to travel to Canada?
+Many countries don’t need a visa to travel to Canada.
+Citizens from certain countries (like the USA) just need a valid identity document (like their passport), while citizens from many other countries just require an Electronic Travel Authorization (eTA), which can be obtained online in minutes and only costs $7 CAD.
+[Find out if you need a visa to travel to Canada](https://ircc.canada.ca/english/visit/visas.asp)

 ### Is there a code of conduct?
 Yes.
 Airflow Summit aims to provide a harrasment-free experience to all participants.
 Please review our [Code of Conduct](/coc).